 Eleonora Signorini was born in Milan in 1991.
 She studied languages at the University of Turin until 2015, when she left to travel the world.
 She moved from London to Melbourne, Amsterdam and Lisbon, where she took roots and enrolled in The Portuguese Institute Of Photography (2018).

-During the time of pandemic Covid-19 she began working on what became Portraits From Isolation (2020), a virtual "travel" documenting the stillness of people in lockdown in more than 150 countries around the world, investigating the concept of limit and the arbitrary nature of the subjective experience, as well as human relation/resilience towards technology and new forms of connecting.
-She came back to photograph some of the subjects and kept contact with most of them: her project is to travel to their countries to make a 'real portrait' of each of them.
+During the time of pandemic Covid-19 she began working on Portraits From Isolation (2020), a virtual "travel" documenting the stillness of people in lockdown in more than 150 countries around the world, investigating the role of technology into the human experience, as well as the limits of virtual connections and the arbitrary nature of the subjective space in times of upheaval.
+She returned to photograph some of the participants a year later, to see how that experience has shaped their lives.
+She intends to travel to their countries to make a 'real portrait' of each of them.
+She is currently following the same visual narrative documenting online English classes and long term virtual relationships.

 As a result of a residency in Colombia, Signorini has also worked on the essay Esta Herencia Bonita (2023) telling the story of the ancestral heritage of Bullerengue as a practice of daily revolution.